What is Parent Forum?

 The Parent Forum is a group of parent-representatives who meet regularly, to discuss school-related issues.

 Regular, open communication and consultation with parents is really important to the school.
 The Parent Forum provides a valuable way to listen to your ideas and concerns and seek your views, helping to make sure the needs of children and their families are met.

 Meetings are led by school staff and governors, usually by the Headteacher.
 Meetings are informal and a genuine opportunity for open discussion.

 Examples of issues that have been discussed include:

 - School development planning

-- Parking and safe routes to walk /cycle to school
+- Safe routes to walk /cycle to school

 - Cost of school trips and events